 Madagascar Current

-The other branch of the South Equatorial Current flows along the east coast of Madagascar and is known as Madagascar Current.
+The other branch of the South Equatorial Current flows along the east coast of Madagascar and is known as the Madagascar Current.

 Agulhas Current